fygar256/general-assembler-axx/README.md

 :
 ```

-mnemonic can be omitted from the second line onwards.
+Mnemonic can be omitted from the second line onwards.
 If omitted, specify a space.

 If omitted, the mnemonic from the previous line will be used.

-operands may not be present. error_patterns can be omitted. binary_list cannot be omitted.
+There may be no operands. error_patterns can be omitted. binary_list cannot be omitted.

 There are three types of pattern data: